danhetrick/ircpatch/README.md

 ## Administration

 Once *IRC-Patch* is up and running, send `.help` as a private message to the bot to see what commands are available for use.
 In one of the channels the bot is monitoring, you can also send `.help` as a public message to see what public commands are available for use.
 To log into the bot, send `.password <your password>` as a private message.
 Once logged in, you can mute individual channels by sending `.mute` as a public message in the channel you want to mute, and `.mute` again to un-mute it.
-Each channel is only muted on the server the command is issued in;  if you have three channels linked, for example, sending a `.mute` public message will only mute the channel (on the server) the public message was issued on.
-Muted channels will still receive chat text from other channels, their chat text will simply not be relayed to the rest of the network.
+Each channel is only muted on the server the command is issued in;  if you have three servers linked, for example, sending a `.mute` public message will only mute the channel (on the server) the public message was issued on.
+Muted channels will still receive chat text from other channels, their chat text will simply not be broadcasted.

-To send a private message to someone in any of the connected channels, send a private message to the bot with `.private NICK MESSAGE`, or `.p NICK MESSAGE`;  the message will be relayed by the bot to the appropriate user.
-If more than one person is using the same nick, the bot will request that you specify what server the desired nick is using, with `.private NICK SERVER MESSAGE`, or `.p NICK SERVER MESSAGE`.
+To send a private message to a user via the link, send a private message to the bot with `.private NICK MESSAGE`, or `.p NICK MESSAGE`;  the message will be relayed by the bot to the appropriate user.
+If more than one user on the link is using the same nick, the bot will request that you specify what server the desired user is using, with `.private NICK SERVER MESSAGE`, or `.p NICK SERVER MESSAGE`.

-There are six (6) commands available via public message, and eight (8) commands available via private message.
+There are six (6) possible commands available via public message, and eight (8) possible commands available via private message.
 All command output is relayed to the calling user via notice.
 Many of the commands can be disabled via patchfile; disabled commands won't be displayed via `.help`.

 ### Commands available via public message